DaanWillems/blog-site/content/posts/db-1.md

 ### Searching in the SSTable
 We can now do a very simple lookup in the table.
 This implementation is just to try it out, later we'll replace this with a faster solution.

+To prevent having to load the entire file in from memory we use the bufio package.
 ```go

 func SearchInSSTable(path string, searchId []byte) (MemtableEntry, error) {